Poch: History

 A game called boeckels is attested as early as 1441 in a Strasbourg ordinance and surfaces periodically during the 15th century as bocken, usually in the context of being banned.
 It was mainly played in the south German states as well as Alsace and the Rhineland.
 By the 16th century the game had become well known enough to be featured in a 1519 satirical print of Emperor Charles V playing Bockspyl with an unnamed Turk and King Francis of France and for an anti-Luther pamphlet to be published called Bockspil.
 No detailed rules are known, but it is evidently a pure gambling game for any number of players.

 The oldest known board or Pochbrett is in the collections of the Bavarian National Museum and dates to the early 16th century.
 It is square in shape and has 7 rows of 6 cells each, marked out by white lines.
 The top row displays German-suited playing cards, probably of the Ansbach pattern.
-These cards, all in the suit of hearts, are the Deuce, King, Ober, Unter and Ten ("X") and there is also a column for Bock (Poch) depicted by a billy goat.
+These cards, all in the suit of hearts, are the Deuce, King, Ober, Unter and Ten ("X") and there is also a column for Bock (Poch), depicted as a billy goat.
 (Note: This is a play on words.
 Bock in German means several things including billy goat.)
 Other boards of that period were rectangular, often columnar, and with additional compartments for Sequenz (sequence), Braut (marriage) and Trio (run of 6-7-8).

-In 1619, in a letter, Dorothea, Sibylle, Duchess of Liegnitz and Brieg described how the young noblemen (Junkers) passed their time "riding, travelling, fighting, fencing and playing pranks... at night it's time to play Puchen and roll the dice until the day breaks."
+In a 1619 letter, Dorothea, Sibylle, Duchess of Liegnitz and Brieg described how the young noblemen (Junkers) passed their time "riding, travelling, fighting, fencing and playing pranks... at night it's time to play Puchen and roll the dice until the day breaks."
 She adds that some women also played dice and Puchen "in secret".
 Koch explains that "Puchen" was a popular card game at that time, but no longer common [in the early 1800s].
 The trumps were numbered as in Tarock and were called Puch.
 The one who led a Puch or trumped another card with one, knocked on the table.
 This may account for the custom among "common people today" of hitting the table during card games.

 The game of Poch went through its 'dark ages' from around 1620 to 1710 when neither references nor boards are recorded, but re-emerges in the early 18th century.
 This is also when the first octagonal boards appear.
 These were joined and eventually superseded by round boards in the 19th century.
 Over the centuries the number of compartments rose from the original six to the nine that are used today.

 Pochen was not only popular in the German-speaking area of central Europe, but also appears to have spread to France.